The verb to be

 |3rd sing||It... is being helped||He / she ... was being helped|

-Get used instead of be in passive forms :In everyday English, the auxiliary be is often replaced by get to express a verb in the passive, whether in progressive or simple aspect.
+Get used instead of be in passive forms :In everyday English, the auxiliary be can often but not always be replaced by get to express a verb in the passive, whether in progressive or simple aspect.

 She was being / was getting taken to hospital, when suddenly she felt much worse.